the-write-one/Git_Tutorial/README.md

 Next we will clone the forked repository on a local maching using Git command line.

-## Cloning and Forking with Git Command Line
+## Cloning the Fork Using Git Command Line

 Cloning a Git repository creates a local copy on your computer and allows working remotely and syncing between the two locations.